moulaali/leetcode/coding-interview-tips.md

 **Debugging/Troubleshooting**
   * Take simpler test case : smaller array with 3-4 elements, happy case, simple tree with few nodes
   * Infinite loops in functions: have a static function counter that is incremented after every call. exit after count == 10
+  * Manually go over the logic to see silly mistakes